snacsnoc/snacklinux/README.md

 ##### BusyBox
 1. Clone this git repo or just get the [busybox-1.21.1/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/busybox-1.21.1/.config) file and place it in the busybox-1.21.1 directory
-2. Run `make menuconfig` to change any config value, notable the sysroot path and compiler prefix
+2. Run `make menuconfig` to change any config value, notably the sysroot path and compiler prefix
-3. Compile with  `make` (again, if the target is x86)
+3. Compile with  `make`
 4. Run `cp -r _install/ ..` to copy BusyBox folder structure to root system

 ##### Bash